Curtin University vs Edith Cowan University - Which is Best for You? (2026)

 The size of the student community can be a plus if you want lots of clubs, societies, and events, and you’re comfortable navigating a bigger campus environment.

-ECU’s vibe depends a lot on your campus:
+ECU’s vibe depends a lot on the campus:

-Joondalup is ECU’s main campus, with a strong student hub feel and a suburban campus environment.
+Joondalup is ECU’s main campus, with a strong student hub feel and a suburban campus environment - it has a relaxed energy with great facilities, on campus accommodation, and good transport connections despite being quite a long way from the centre of Perth.

 Accommodation and commuting